Te Whatitoka Rimu o te Whanau Kahurangi

 Consideration towards new enrollments will be based upon the following criteria:

-Children with the minimum of twelve months continuous Te Kohanga Reo attendance who live within the traditional boundaries of Kelvin Road School.
+Tamariki with a minimum of twelve months continuous te Kohanga Reo attendance who live within the traditional boundaries of Kelvin Road School.

-Children who attend Te Kohanga Reo but live outside the traditional boundaries of Kelvin Road School.
+Tamariki who attend te Kohanga Reo but live outside the traditional boundaries of Kelvin Road School.

 The classes will participate in school activities and are part of a specialised teaching team;

 The classes will operate generally from: